Male and female students walking on Manhattanville quad

 1-24

-Manhattanville University is seeking an adjunct instructor to teach Literary Theory and Criticism for the Fall 2024 semester (September 3 – December 20).
+Manhattanville University is seeking an adjunct instructor to teach Gender in Global Perspective for the Fall 2024 semester (September 3 – December 20).
 Please note that if the Fall semester is successful, there will be the possibility of future employment.

 Format: Courses are scheduled to run in-person in the Fall at Manhattanville College.
-Preferred meeting dates are Mondays and/or Wednesdays in the afternoon.
+The course is currently scheduled for Tuesdays and Thursdays, 12:40-1:55.
+Manhattanville uses Brightspace as our LMS.

 Requirements/Preferences:

-Applicants must possess an MA or PhD in English Literature.
+Applicants should possess an MA or PhD in Anthropology or Sociology.
 Previous experience teaching required.
 To apply, please send cover letter and CV to jobs@mville.edu.

 Manhattanville University School of Education is seeking a part-time Professional Development School Liaison to serve at one or more of our Professional Development Schools (PDS) two days each week.
 Our Professional Development Schools are part of Manhattanville University’s Changing Suburbs Institute® PDS network of 10 districts and 19 schools.
 The PDS Liaison will serve as the link between the school(s) and the University.
 This person will work with Manhattanville University faculty/students/administrative staff and PDS faculty/students/administrative staff to implement and sustain PDS national standards.